usgs/best-practices/README.md

 # U.S. Geological Survey Best Practices

-Documents best practices for software development within the U.S. Geological Survey
+This repository represents an effort to strengthen the software community within the U.S. Geological Survey and follow the open source efforts promoted by the executive level of the federal government.
+The intent being this be a community built project where all users are free to contribute.
+All users are encouraged to contribute and comment on issues and pull requests.

-The guidelines in this project should reflect the following values for software development:
+## Guiding Principles
 - Produce/Accomplish
 - Communicate
 - Develop buy-in